STIs and Their Symptoms

 Hepatitis A (HAV) is a contagious, acute liver disease that is transmitted when fecal matter enters a person’s system, usually through contaminated food or drink.

 Hepatitis A symptoms include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored bowel movements, joint pain, and jaundice.
-Treatment is available, and vaccination can prevent this virus if given prior to exposure.
+Treatment is available, and vaccination can prevent infection.

 Hepatitis B (HBV) is an infection that inflames the liver.
 It can range from a mild illness with few, if any, symptoms to a serious, long-lasting disease that can lead to serious liver problems.